 Unfortunately, not all cats are equally enthusiastic about playing.
 Some cats love to follow toys with their gaze but never jump on them.
 Some do play, but only on Tuesdays, while others do not really seem to care at all.
 In this article, you will learn how to get a lazy cat to play with toys.

 - How do you play with your cat?
 Or do you play?
 Solo play toys are a great addition to your cat’s play routine, but the real benefit lies in toys that are controlled by you (think of toys like a bird on a string, mouse on a wire, or feather on a stick).
-Unlike fake mice that just sit still, these are controlled by an intelligent being (that’s you) with varying speeds, directions, and movements that play off of your cat’s actions.
+Unlike fake mice that just sit still, these are controlled by an intelligent being (that’s you, and we’re not saying that cats are not smart) with varying speeds, directions, and movements that play off of your cat’s actions.
 No robotic toy can do that (yet).
 In our experience, cats who play with their owners are also more willing to engage in solo play at other times.

 - Try different toys and rotate them.
 No two cats are alike.
 Different cats have different preferences.
 Try several toys to get a glimpse of what sparks your cat’s interest and what doesn’t.
 A larger variety of toys, both interactive and solo, means that you can rotate them to keep them new and exciting.